 Ambient temperature is defined as the temperature of the environment immediately surrounding the drive.
-Actual drive case temperature should not exceed 69°C (156°F) within the operating ambient conditions.
-Recommended measurement locations are shown in Figure 6.
+Actual drive case temperature should not exceed 69°C (156°F) within the operating ambient conditions for standard models.
+Recommended measurement locations are shown in See Figure 6 on page 27.